igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 # I2C modules #                        {#AdvancedI2c}

-These two modules provide two different interfaces to the two-wire serial interface (TWI) hardware of the Arduino Uno (ATmega328) and Arduino Mega (ATmega2560), providing a high-level interface to I2C protocol communications.
-There are two different modules corresponding to whether your application will function as a [Master] (@ref AdvI2cMaster) (as per the I2C protocol), or as a [Slave] (@ref AdvI2cSlave).
+There two modules providing different interfaces to the two-wire serial interface (TWI) hardware of the Arduino Uno (ATmega328) and Arduino Mega (ATmega2560).
+These modules provide a high-level interface to I2C protocol communications.
+There are two different modules corresponding to the role within the I2C protocol that your application will use:  if your application functions as an I2C "Master", use the [Master] (@ref AdvI2cMaster) module; if your application functions as an I2C "Slave", use the [Slave] (@ref AdvI2cSlave) module.

 \note AVRTools does not support applications that function both as I2C Masters and I2C Slaves.
 The two I2C modules provided by AVRTools are incompatible and cannot be mixed.

-Both modules offer interfaces that are buffered for both input and output which operate using interrupts associated with the TWI hardware.
+Both modules offer interfaces that are buffered for both input and output, making use of interrupts associated with the TWI hardware.
 This means the asynchronous transmit functions return immediately after queuing data in the output buffer for transmission and the transmission happens asynchronously, using dedicated TWI hardware.
 Similarly, data is received asynchronously and placed into the input buffer.